 We’ve all been there.
-Our dogs eat something that they are not supposed to — a human medication, your other dog’s medication, or a tasty treat such as chocolate or raisins — and our first thought is, “how do I make my dog throw up?”
-Vomiting is a quick way to remove a harmful substance like chocolate from your dog’s body.
-Knowing how to make a dog throw up safely, however, is important.
+Our dogs eat something that they are not supposed to — a human medication, your other dog’s medication, or a toxic food such as chocolate or raisins — and our first thought is, “how do I make my dog throw up?”
+Vomiting can be a quick way to remove a potentially harmful substance like chocolate from your dog’s body.
+But it’s important to know how to make a dog throw up safely, and when you shouldn’t make a dog throw up.
+If you suspect your dog has been poisoned, call your veterinarian immediately.
 Here is what you need to know before you induce your dog to vomit.

 When to (or Not to) Make a Dog Throw Up

 If a dog eats something harmful that they shouldn’t have, it’s possible they may vomit it up on their own.
 When that doesn’t happen, making your dog throw up something they’ve eaten might seem like a good idea.
 But inducing vomiting is something you should only attempt to do under the guidance of a veterinarian.
 There are very good reasons for this.
 If your regular vet isn’t open, contact a local emergency vet or pet poison control helpline for guidance before you attempt to induce vomiting.

 Some things that dogs might swallow—such as batteries, caustic materials, or sharp objects—can cause dangerous and even lethal harm if you induce vomiting and they are regurgitated.
 Swallowed objects can cause blockages or perforations, and the act of inducing vomiting itself comes with risks.
 One of these risks is aspiration pneumonia, which is caused by inhaling toxic substances—usually stomach contents—into the lungs.